mdavids/rfc/content/draft-davids-forsalereg-02.md

 # Security Considerations {#security}

-One use of the TXT record type defined in this document is to parse the content it contains and to automatically publish certain information from it on a website or elsehwere.
+One use of the TXT record type defined in this document is to parse the content it contains and to automatically publish certain information from it on a website or elsewhere.
 However, there is a risk involved in this if the domain owner publishes a malicious URI or one that points to improper content.
 This may result in reputational damage for the party parsing the record.

 Even worse is a scenario in which the content of the TXT record is not validated and sanitized sufficiently, opening doors to - for example - XSS attacks among other things.